Food That Can Cause Diaper Rash In Babies (And What To Do About It)

 Several foods can cause diaper rash in babies, including dairy products, citrus fruits, and eggs.
 If you suspect a particular food causes a diaper rash, it is important to identify the source of the rash and remove it from the baby’s diet.
 Treatment for diaper rash typically involves using a cream or ointment to provide relief.

 If severe diaper rash requires treatment, you may recommend topical cream or ointment.
-In addition to identifying foods that can cause diaper rash, it is crucial to ensure babies are supervised while eating new foods or drinking new beverages.
-Instead of allowing babies to self-feed or drink from open containers, it’s best to use a spoon or cup when feeding them new foods or drinks.
+In addition to identifying foods that can cause diaper rash, ensuring babies are supervised while eating new foods or drinking new beverages is crucial.
+Instead of allowing babies to self-feed or drink from open containers, using a spoon or cup when feeding them new foods or drinks is best.

 When To See A Doctor

-If you notice a rash on your baby’s skin, it’s important to visit your doctor.
+If you notice a rash on your baby’s skin, visiting your doctor is important.
 If the rash is red, itchy, or weeping, it could be a symptom of diaper dermatitis.
 This can occur when a baby’s skin is exposed to certain foods or chemicals that irritate the skin.
 The most common causes of diaper dermatitis include:

 • Citrus fruits and juices.